natdarke/nat-router/README.md

 ## Synopsis

-A simple, lightweight node server and router that can deal with requests for:
+A light-weight, unopinionated router for Node that can deal with requests for:

 * Files
 * GET